selectany/vagrant-slitaz/README.md

 After `vagrant up` and `vagrant ssh`, go to `/projects/www` directory.
 Then type following command to create Laravel based project named "test":
 `composer create-project laravel/laravel test --prefer-dist` The 'test' directory will appear under `/project/www`.
-Now you can load a project into you preffered IDE using synched 'test' folder from the host side.
+Now you can load the project into you preffered IDE using synched 'test' folder from the host side.

 Web app can be accessed by [http://localhost:8888/test/public](http://localhost:8888/test/public)